 The total supply of Bitcoins is capped at 21 million BTC.

-At the time of writing (May 14, 2018), there are 17,032,925 BTC in circulating supply, which means that 81.1% of the total supply of BTC have already been mined.
+At the time of writing (May 14, 2018), there are 17,032,925 BTC in the circulating supply, which means that 81.1% of the total supply of BTC has already been mined.
 Put in other words, there are less than 4 million BTC to be mined until the supply cap has been reached.

 As the above graph shows, the total supply of mined BTC has continually increased at a steady rate over the past year.